markim/hetzner-proxmox/docs/setup-system-configuration.md

 # Setup System Configuration Guide

-This document describes the configurable paths and environment variables for the `setup-system.sh` script.
+This document describes the configurable paths and environment variables for the Hetzner Proxmox setup scripts.

+## Core System Configuration (setup-system.sh)

-## Configurable Paths
+### Configurable Paths

-The script uses configurable paths that can be overridden by environment variables for maximum portability and customization.
+The setup-system.sh script uses configurable paths that can be overridden by environment variables for maximum portability and customization.

-### Setup and Backup Directories
+#### Setup and Backup Directories

 | Variable | Default Value | Description |
 |----------|---------------|-------------|